ElectricRCAircraftGuy/eRCaGuy_dotfiles/Windows/README.md

 ## 2. Install Git for Windows

-After doing so, you can use the Git Bash terminal, which is a Linux-like terminal in Windows.
+Get it here: https://gitforwindows.org/.
+After installing it, you can use the Git Bash terminal, which is a Linux-like terminal in Windows.

 ## 3. Enable the Linux-like `python3` executable (called in Python scripts via hash-bangs) in Windows: